Jouchef/KubernetesSubmissions/README.md

   - This fixed the problem for me.
 - If you want to update pvc and connect it to the old pv, but ```kubectl get pv``` shows "Released" instead of "Available" on the **status** \
   you can use ```kubectl patch pv PVNAME -p '{"spec":{"claimRef": null}}'``` This command releases the pv from the old pvc and sets **status** to Available.
+- If your computer does not have pg_config you need to install psycopg2-binary instead of psycopg2